 Widder Hotel is nestled down one of the prettiest streets of Zurich’s old town.
 To be honest, I wasn’t sure what to expect from this hotel, as all the luxury hotels in Zurich seem to have a unique and individual personality, much like the Swiss themselves.

 Of course, a 5-star luxury hotel in Zurich is bound to be good.
-Zurich is renowned for being a wealthy city full of flash cars, fur coats, jewels and international bankers.
+Zurich is renowned for being a wealthy city full of flash cars, fur coats, jewels, and international bankers.
 In fact, there are so many bankers in Zurich that they have their own slang term for a Swiss banker, a “Gnome of Zurich”.
 The downside of this is the prices.
 Zurich isn’t cheap but it is good!

 This wealth means that streets are spotless, the shopfronts, like the hotels, are lavish and house the best designer brands.
-Zurich even has it’s an Apple store in the centre of the main street.
+Zurich even has it’s an Apple store in the center of the main street.

 Yes, I can’t quite put my finger on it, but Zurich is a funky town and the Widder hotel is a suitably unique luxury establishment to help you fit right into this whacky place.